sourcegraph/srclib-javascript/README.md

 ## Tests

-Testing this toolchain requires that you have installed `src` from [srclib](https://sourcegraph.com/sourcegraph/srclib) and that you have this toolchain set up.
+Testing this toolchain requires that you have installed `srclib` from [srclib](https://sourcegraph.com/sourcegraph/srclib) and that you have this toolchain set up.
 See srclib documentation for more information.

 To test this toolchain's output against the expected output, run:

 ```
-# build the Docker container to run the tests in isolation
-src toolchain build sourcegraph.com/sourcegraph/srclib-javascript

-# run the tests
-src test
+srclib test
 ```

-By default, that command runs tests in an isolated Docker container.
-To run the tests on your local machine, run `src test -m program`.
-See the srclib documentation for more information about the differences between these two execution methods.

 ## Contributing